iterative/dvc.org/content/docs/command-reference/plots/show.md

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the `--template` option.
-To learn more about metrics file formats and templates please see `dvc plots`.
+To learn more about plots file formats and templates please see `dvc plots`.

-> Note that the default behavior of this command can be modified per metrics
+> Note that the default behavior of this command can be modified per plots file
-> file with `dvc plots modify`.
+> with `dvc plots modify`.

 ## Options